 Tell them what you’d like to see more and less of – Tell your designer what you want and love about a design, in addition to what you don’t.
 For example, “I’m not loving the icons.
 I’d like to see a curvier, more abstract style, and I wish the typeface had fewer straight lines and square edges to match.”
 If you don’t know the exact technical terms, that’s okay—describe a feeling or impression you wish you had.

 Explain why you don’t like something – Although your personal taste will certainly play a part in what you bring to the design process, it’s best to pair any personal judgments with descriptive reasoning.
 Be specific about what elements you’re not sure about.
 Are the colors too bright?
 Does the large font feel aggressive?
 Do you find the art style too abstract?
 This will give your designer a better idea of what changes to make.

+How to give feedback to designers, who may be more used to a visual representation of their tasks?
 Sometimes, words fall short, or we don’t have the right ones to express our ideas.
 And in the world of design, being unfamiliar with the industry terminology can pose additional barriers.

 Beyond that, words are highly subjective.
 Bold, splashy, elegant, exciting, dramatic—each person that reads this list will imagine different aesthetics, even though they’re all looking at the same descriptors.

 If you’re having trouble giving clear and specific verbal feedback, consider using visual feedback.
 You can show your designer examples of what you like by referencing:

 - Specific website elements you want to incorporate

 When providing visual examples, don’t forget to include the why in specific terms: